 Ryan is an Eagle Scout, the highest rank attainable in the Boy Scouts of America program.

-In the community, Ryan is a member of the board of directors of the American Red Cross Louisiana Capital Area-West.
+In the community, Ryan serves as vice chair of the board of directors for the American Red Cross Louisiana Capital Area-West.

 Articles and Publications